Does Broccoli Have Calcium and Does it Help Your Bones?

 This combination of lactose, casein, and vitamin D makes calcium in cow’s milk highly absorbable for use by your body.
 Plant milks do not contain lactose and casein, so the calcium in those beverages is less absorbable.

+Oxalate is a substance found in food that tends to bind with dietary calcium, preventing its absorption.
 Veggies high in oxalates keep some of the calcium in those foods from being absorbed.
-The calcium in broccoli is more absorbable because it is low in oxalate.
+On the other hand, the calcium in broccoli is more absorbable because it is low in oxalate.

 Conclusion